Consultation & Fees | Miles Mason Family Law Group, PLC

 Retainer for Divorces and Hourly Rates

-Attorneys charge hourly rates ranging from $150.00 to $350.00 per hour.
-Paralegals and staff professionals charge hourly rates from $85.00 to $130.00 per hour.
-Rates are subject to change without updating this page.
-Retainers and hourly rates charged by outside professionals, such as appraisers, forensic accountants, or forensic psychologists, will be quoted in advance by those professionals and are billed separately.
+Attorneys charge hourly rates ranging from $235.00 to $375.00 per hour.
+Paralegals, legal assistants, and law clerks charge hourly rates from $65.00 to $175.00 per hour.
+Hourly rates are subject to change without updating this page.
+Retainers and hourly rates charged by outside professionals, such as appraisers, forensic accountants, or forensic psychologists, will be quoted in advance by those professionals and are billed directly by the outside professionals.

-Retainer for Certain Divorces, Out of Town Clients, and Legal Matters Filed After Divorce
+Retainers: Certain Divorces, Out of Town Clients, and Legal Matters Filed After Divorce Granted

-$5,000.00 minimum retainer for matters involving custody disputes, custody modification, divorces with larger estates, business valuations, or utilization of forensic accountants and other expert witnesses, parental relocation, alimony modification, clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.
+Depending on the circumstances, the minimum retainer may be greater for matters involving custody disputes, parenting plan modification, or divorces with larger estates, business valuation, pension division, real estate valuation, or utilization of a forensic accountant or other expert witness including income determination issues, parental relocation, alimony modification, representation of clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.

 Other Family Law Matters

 Retainers vary by complexity of matter.
-Normally, final determinations of retainer amounts provided only following a confidential consultation.
+Final determination of retainer amount provided only following a confidential consultation.

 Why We Cannot Answer Legal Questions Over E-mail